Pawan Hans

 Pawan Hans Limited (PHL) is a transport service operated as a central public sector undertaking based at Noida in Delhi NCR, India.
 It is a Mini Ratna-I category PSU under the ownership of Ministry of Civil Aviation of the Government of India.
 It has cumulatively flown more than 1 million hours and has had 2.5 million landings on its fleet since its formation.
 The registered office is located in New Delhi.
 The corporate headquarter is located at Sector-1 in Noida with regional office at New Delhi, Mumbai and Guwahati.
 The operations are based at the Juhu Aerodrome in Vile Parle (West), Mumbai.

-It is the country's one and only government-owned-helicopter service provider with the objective of providing helicopter support services to the oil sector for its off-shore exploration operations, services in remote areas and charter services for promotion of tourism.
+It is the country's only government-owned-helicopter service provider with the objective of providing helicopter support services to the oil sector for its offshore exploration operations, services in remote areas, and charter services for the promotion of tourism.

 History

 Pawan Hans Limited (PHL) was incorporated on 15 October 1985 as the Helicopter Corporation of India (HCI).
 It commenced its operations on 1 November 1985 with 2 British Westland helicopters and later acquired 21 more helicopters.
 Union government had 78.5% ownership and 21.5% with ONGC.
 The name was changed to Pawan Hans Ltd in August 1986.
 In 1986/87, PHL started operating in Andaman and Nicobar islands and Lakshadweep islands.

-During 1987, the technical and structural problem, which plagued the PHL from the beginning, started increasing and some 9 Westland and 7 Dauphins were grounded.
-Indian Air Force gave a loan of helicopters to Phl.

-In 1988/89, multiple crashes got PHL into serious troubles and forced PHL to withdraw all helicopter services except ONGC.
-However PHL still managed to deliver 3 Helicopter Mail Service though in late 1988 HMS was also withdrawn.
+During 1987, due to technical and structural problems plaguing the helicopter fleets, PHL grounded 9 Westland and 7 Dauphins helicopters.
+The Indian Air Force provided some of their older helicopters to PHL to meet the shortfall on government directives.
+In 1988/89, multiple crashes got PHL into serious trouble and forced PHL to withdraw all helicopter services except for one charted by ONGC.
+However, PHL still managed to operate a Helicopter Mail Service, though in late 1988 the HMS initiative was also withdrawn.

-In 1997, Pawan Hans Helicopter Ltd and Pawan Hans Pilots' Guild reached a settlement over several worker conditions.
+In 1997, Pawan Hans Helicopter Ltd and Pawan Hans Pilots' Guild settled several worker conditions.
 In 2001, A.P.J.
 Kalam who at that time was Principal Scientific Adviser to the Government of India barely escaped when the rotor of a helicopter carrying him broke down, bringing down the chopper belonging to PHL.

-In July 2002, PHL was awarded Quality Summit International Award in the Gold Category in New York for its excellence, quality and corporate achievement by Business Initiative Directions (BID), Spain.
+In July 2002, PHL was awarded the Quality Summit International Award in the Gold Category in New York for its excellence, quality, and corporate achievement by Business Initiative Directions (BID), Spain.
 On 16 May 2003, PHL started its Kedarnath operations with five-seater Bell-407 helicopter.
 On 26 August 2004, PHL signed a MOU with Uttaranchal government's Garhwal Mandal Vikas Nigam Ltd to promote tourism in state.

-In 2007, PHL started a 10 person project to upgrade skills of their aeronautical engineer so to make them pilots as to fight shortage of pilots.
+In 2007, PHL started a 10-person project to upgrade skills of their aeronautical engineer so to make them pilots as to fight shortage of pilots.